Gertobin11/our-lockdown-reads-2021/README.md

 storing our registered users passwords and username to access their profile and create, update and delete their reviews.
-All users registered or not can read all reviews. the next collection is labelled Books and this will store all the data for the book in which a user has reviewed and willbe stored under the following keys
+All users registered or not can read all reviews. the next collection is labelled Books and this will store all the data for the book in which a user has reviewed and will be stored under the following keys

 - _id
 - book_name